Takashiidobe/ddia-bookclub/ch1/Andy_answers.md

 I am a simple student that has never worked on any team before :(.
 But in my future team, I'm sure i'll be sure to keep the concepts in mine

-Add redundnacies so that no single point of failure will take down our service Make sure our services are simplistic/operable/maintainable.
+Add redundnacies so that no single point of failure will take down our service.

+Make sure our services are simplistic/operable/maintainable.
 To prevent bugs from appearing, and if they do appear, make it easy to fix.

 As well as building our services with an expectation that that people operating then are no smarter then the gorilla that learned sign language.